Whiteknight/Acquaintance/docs/PubSub.md

 # Publish/Subscribe

 Publish/Subscribe ("Pub/Sub") is a messaging pattern where a component publishes a message on a **channel** and all **subscribers** to that channel receive a copy of the message.
+This is one of the core patterns of Acquaintance, and represents a substrate on which a number of other features and patterns are built.

+Pub/Sub represents a number of messaging *channels*, each of which contains a number of *subscribers*.
+Subscribers are added to a channel during setup, and messages can be published to a channel from anywhere in the application.
+As a general design philosophy, it's important to recognize that creating subscribers tends to happen relatively infrequently, during a setup or initialization phase of the application, but publishing messages tends to happen frequently at all other points of the application lifetime.
+For that reason, Acquaintance has been optimized to improve performance of Publish over Subscribe.

 ## Channels

-Acquaintance Pub/SubChannels are defined by two pieces of information: A payload **type** and a **topic**.
-The default topic, if none is provided, is the empty string.
+Acquaintance Pub/Sub Channels are defined by two pieces of information: A payload **type** and a **topic**.
+In Acquaintance these two pieces of information together represent a unique key.

 Subscribers subscribe to a particular channel and publishers publish messages to a particular channel.